Inspiration from 9,000 Miles Away

 Why This Book Matters (to me)

-This book was not planned.
+This book was never planned.

-This memoir also matters to me because I want my grandchildren — and someday their children — to know the lessons I’ve learned: the importance of resilience, the value of perseverance, and the joy of standing firmly in “I am who I am.”
+This memoir also matters deeply to me because I want my children, grandchildren, and future generations to know the lessons life has taught me: resilience, perseverance, authenticity, and the freedom that comes from embracing who we are.

-Book Excerpt: The 5 a.m.
+Excerpt: The 5 a.m.
 Voice

 Inspiration rarely arrives when called.
 It drifts like an untethered wind, moving to rhythms only it knows – everywhere and nowhere all at once.
 Yet when it lands, it roots us in a place alive with unimagined possibilities.

 Mine came from 9,000 miles away, an improbable moment that altered the course of my life.
-It opened a door to a world of music, food, and heritage, each carrying its own lesson.

 The moment began with a single voice, from a singer I had never met, singing in the mother tongue I left behind fifty years ago.
 His name is German Ku, known in Portuguese as Germano Guilherme.